Pelosi pushes ahead on massive virus bill, but GOP wary | WTOP

 “Well run States should not be bailing out poorly run States, using CoronaVirus as the excuse!
 The elimination of Sanctuary Cities, Payroll Taxes, and perhaps Capital Gains Taxes, must be put on the table,” Trump tweeted.

+Romney on Tuesday urged his colleagues to pass additional state aid, with a chart titled “Blue states aren’t the only ones who are screwed,” based on Moody’s Analytics data showing Louisiana, Missouri, Florida, Kansas, and Kentucky competing with New York and New Jersey and the states facing the worst revenue shortfalls.

+Details on the package are a ways away, but it’s likely to be anchored by money for state and local governments, including smaller cities.
+Business interests are pushing hard for additional operating subsidies and relief from COVID-19-related lawsuits.

-Having reconvened this week, Senate Republicans are trying to set the terms of debate, frustrated by a negotiating dynamic on previous bills that empowered Democrats and sent costs spiraling.
-But they’re divided among themselves and reluctant to unleash federal funds beyond the nearly $3 trillion Congress has already approved for virus relief.
+Senate Republicans are frustrated by a negotiating dynamic on previous bills that empowered Democrats and sent costs spiraling.
+But they’re reluctant to unleash federal funds beyond the nearly $3 trillion Congress has already approved for virus relief.

 “I just don’t think we need to act as quite urgently,” Sen. John Cornyn, R-Texas, told reporters at the Capitol.
 But Cornyn, who is up for reelection this year, and other rank-and-file Republicans promise there will be further coronavirus legislation.